MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/CoC.md

  * Mention Everyone
  * Manage Channel

+In addition, changing the permissions for Staff, Moderators, or MMD Admins is prohibited, as is changing your channel category.
+Violations of these rules may lead to having your channel removed and an infraction added to the channel owner or owners.

 If a user channel is inactive for 30+ days, a staff member will send a message asking the channel owner to contact staff within 7 days.
 If they do not contact staff within that time frame the channel will be archived.

 ### Special Channels